HuakunShen/wol-web/README.md

 You can go to `http://localhost:8090/auth` and login with your regular user credentials.

-Create a host then your can wake up your computer from browser.
+Create a host then you can wake up your computer from browser.

 ## Deployment (docker compose)